germangfeler/germangfeler.github.io/pages/draft.md

 ![corea](/assets/img/5ideas/corea.png)
 <br>
 <p class="center"><i>Imagen tomada de la presentación <a href="https://www.access4.eu/_media/Korea_ST_Policy_Koo.pdf">Evolution of Korean Science and Technology Policy</a> de Hyuk-Chae Koo.</i></p>

-The
-empirical study shows that companies with higher export intensity (export volume/total sales) tend to invest more in R&D and innovation.
-(Shin and others 2006) The study also found that there exists a negative relationship between innovation activities and market concentration
-n.
-In
-other words, the study confirmed that companies operating in a more competitive market invest more in R&D and innovation.

 ## Referencias
 * Perfil.com.
 Escasa presencia de docentes con dedicación exclusiva. <a href="https://www.perfil.com/noticias/universidades/escasa-presencia-de-docentes-con-dedicacion-exclusiva.phtml">Link</a>.